 Finally, if you want to kick it up a notch, add an accessory that shows a bit more of your personality: ties, bow-ties, and signature jewelry looks are always great options.
 Again, make sure you are seen during the interview; interviewers want to get to know the real you, and how you present yourself tells others a lot.

 Selected helps teachers find jobs at schools they love.
-We offer a free school matching and career support platform for teachers that connects them with 1,200+ PK-12 public and independent schools in urban metro areas in the Northeast and West Coast, including New York City, NJ, CT, Philadelphia, Washington DC, Boston, Los Angeles, and Phoenix.
+We offer a free school matching and career support platform for teachers that connects them with 1,200+ PK-12 public and independent schools in urban metro areas in the Northeast US, CA, and AZ, including New York City, NJ, CT, Philadelphia, Washington DC, Boston, Los Angeles, SF Bay Area, and Phoenix.
 Create a FREE teacher profile in 5 minutes and connect with hiring schools immediately!